Night River: Release history

 Night River was released in Japan on 12 September 1956 and shown under the title Undercurrent at the 1957 New York Japanese Film Festival.
 It was released on DVD in Japan in 2007.

 Legacy

 Night River was screened at a 2012 retrospective on Kaneto Shindō and Kōzaburō Yoshimura in London, organised by the British Film Institute and the Japan Foundation.
+Under the title Undercurrent, it was also the opening film at the retrospective "Kōzaburō Yoshimura: Tides of Emotion", honoring 13 of the director's films, that was organized at Film at Lincoln Center in New York City, December 5-11, 2025.